-See how easy it is to make rustic glam DIY ornaments in any color you like to match your Christmas decorating style.
+See how easy it is to make personalized painted wood ornaments in any color you like to match your Christmas decorating style.

-Y’all, I am so excited about Christmas this year.
+I am so excited about Christmas this year.
 Like kid in a candy store excited.
-So when I was invited by some fabulous bloggers to join them in 31 days of handmade ornaments, I couldn’t say yes fast enough.

-This year I really want to add some color and a hint of glam to my Christmas tree and these ornaments are just the ticket.
+This year I really want to add some color and a hint of shine to my Christmas tree and these ornaments are just the ticket.

 Materials

-- chalk paint – I used Americana Décor Chalky finish paint in Treasure and Craft Smart chalky paint in Scarlet (found at Michaels)
+- Chalk paint or acrylic craft paints – I used Americana Décor Chalky finish paint in Treasure and Craft Smart chalky paint in Scarlet (this paint is similar).
+White paint would also look really beautiful.

 - paintbrushes

-- dark stain – I used Minwax dark walnut
+- dark wood stain – I used Minwax dark walnut

 These ornaments are seriously easy and fast to make – you can definitely knock out three in less than thirty minutes.